apiato/documentation/docs/features/localization.md

 ## Support new languages {#support-new-languages}

-1. All supported languages must be added to the `supported_languages` in `app/Containers/Localization/Configs/localization.php` to prevent users from requesting unsupported languages, as follow:
+1. All supported languages must be added to the `supported_languages` in `app/Containers/Localization/Configs/localization.php` to prevent users from requesting unsupported languages, as follows:

 ```php
 <?php